-- Click Database in the top navigation bar and click the Portals link in the Portals section.
+- Click Database in the Slate navigation bar and click the Portals link in the Portals section.

 - Click New Portal when creating a portal (or clicking the "edit" button for an existing portal), the following settings can be configured:

-- Key - A simple name used in the public URL for the portal, which should be unique for each portal created.
+- Key: A simple name used in the public URL for the portal, which should be unique for each portal created.
 For example, you might have a portal with a name of "My Awesome Portal" with a key of "awesome."
 The URL would then be: https://apply.slateuniversity.edu/portal/awesome

 A local export can be added via the Query Exports/Filters tool to generate the individualized link for each record, like so: